-When I officially launched this blog in March as schools were closing, the timing was not right for a traditional lesson study post so I put this off.
+When I officially launched this blog in March as schools were closing, the timing was not right for a traditional lesson study post.
 However, I am eager to write more about how WCTKD has rapidly evolved and innovated in the past few months.
 Not only are their traditional practices worthy of lesson study, their response to COVID-19 is a remarkable case study K-12 public schools could aspire to as the reality of ongoing virtual and blended learning continues into the 2020-2021 school year.

 This first post details a routine day at World Champion Taekwondo.
-Next week I’ll post part 2, which describes how the martial arts school has adapted their practices to meet the needs of their individual students as well as the collective WCTKD family.
+Next week I’ll post the second part, which describes how the martial arts school has adapted their practices to meet the needs of their individual students as well as the collective WCTKD family.

 Have you ever seen a Taekwondo practice?
-My sons are 5 and 7 and they take classes 3 days a week.
+My sons are 5 and 7 and they take classes three days a week.
 Observing class with a local principal colleague, we could not help but notice educational best practices abound.
-Here is a synopsis of a typical 45- minute lesson and the lessons educators can take away.
-(Check out the video version below)
+Here is a synopsis of a typical 45-minute lesson and the lessons educators can take away.

 Beginning a lesson with an opening ritual is comforting to students and sends a clear signal about expectations.
 Do we take time to do this every day?
 What value could it provide to students?
 The teacher?